1. Inpatient Care

 2. Ten Days After Delivery

 In light of the COVID-19 pandemic, all moms will be scheduled for a two week postpartum evaluation via telehealth.
-Two week check-ins are typically scheduled with Bibi Khadija, PA who also rounds at BWH and you may meet during your postpartum stay.
+Two week check-ins are conducted by a member of our nursing team.
 If you have a need for an in-person visit (tear/laceration, blood pressure evaluation, etc) we may schedule you for an in-person visit with a provider in our office.

 3. Six Weeks After Delivery